heypete/petes-guide-to-solar-battery-chargers/improved-CN3791.md

 6. Be able to accept input voltages up to around 25V DC.
 7. Be modular to allow several design variants, namely:
     1. A "core" that includes the key power supply elements, connectors, etc. but nothing else.
-	2. A variant with a [DW01A](https://www.best-microcontroller-projects.com/dw01a.html) battery protection chip, for those who want to maximize the energy they can get out of their battery by having a low-voltage cut-off limit of 2.5V.
+	2. A variant with a [DW01A](https://www.best-microcontroller-projects.com/dw01a.html) battery protection chip, for those who want to safely maximize the energy they can get out of their battery by having a low-voltage cut-off limit of 2.5V.
 	3. A variant with a battery protection chip with a higher cut-off voltage to play nice with RAK Wireless Meshtastaic nodes; some people have reported "brownout" issues when the battery voltage gets too low.
 I ended up making two variants, one with a [XB8089D0](files/Datasheet_XB8089D0.pdf) (10A overcurrent limit) and one with a [XB5358D0](files/Datasheet_XB5358D0.pdf) (3.3A overcurrent limit).
 Both have a low-voltage cut-off limit of 2.9V, which is perfect.
 8. Have only the battery current pass through the current sense resistor.
 The load should be connected before the resistor so the charger can properly detect the charging current and terminate the charge when appropriate.
 9. Allow for user-adjustable MPP voltage.